RAFTA-AIRBORNE/AEMpyX_public/README.md

     	Contains  useful helper shell scripts etc.

 -	**aempy/doc**
-	This is the place where the manual, but also publications/presentations are developed.
+	This is the place where the manual, but also publications/presentations can be found.
 Also, some handy documentation for software related to the toolbox, as python (including the most important extensions, numpy, scipy, and matplotlib), and other relevant tools.